×

 When we asked about emergency services, members in Venezuela wrote:

 "Emergency services in Venezuela are limited due to the country's economic crisis.
 Ambulances are available, but they are often in short supply and may not be able to reach remote areas.
-To call for an ambulance, you can dial the emergency number 112 or contact the local fire department," mentioned one expat in Venezuela.
+To call for an ambulance, you can dial the emergency number 112 or contact the local fire department," commented one expat living in Venezuela.

 Will I need to travel to see a specialist?

 "Caracas is the largest city in Venezuela and is home to some of the best medical specialists in the country.
 The city of Maracaibo is also known for its excellent selection of medical specialists, particularly in the areas of cardiology, neurology, and oncology.
 Valencia is another city in Venezuela that is known for its excellent selection of medical specialists, particularly in the areas of orthopedics, ophthalmology, and dermatology.
-Additionally, the city of Barquisimeto is home to some of the best medical specialists in the country, particularly in the areas of obstetrics and gynecology, pediatrics, and general surgery," remarked one expat living in Venezuela.
+Additionally, the city of Barquisimeto is home to some of the best medical specialists in the country, particularly in the areas of obstetrics and gynecology, pediatrics, and general surgery," wrote an expat living in Venezuela.

 Are common prescription medications available in Venezuela?